The keto craze is hitting the mainstream

 Hemmert said that demand for Fat Snax products, which are available online, has been growing rapidly.
 In the next few months Fat Snax will be sold at a national chain.

-"There's been such a groundswell on this," said Anthony Gustin, co-founder of Perfect Keto, which sells protein powders and other keto-friendly products and shares information on how to maintain the diet.
+"There's been such a groundswell on this," said Anthony Gustin, founder and CEO of Perfect Keto, which sells protein powders and other keto-friendly products and shares information on how to maintain the diet.

 "Growth has been pretty wild."
-Gustin said that Perfect Keto averaged 20% growth each month last year.
+Gustin said that Perfect Keto averaged 20% growth each month in the last year.

 Ted Tieken, founder of Keto and Company, which makes keto meal shake powders, said that he's noticed a change in awareness around the diet.

-Note: Clarification: This story has been updated to clarify Gustin's role at Perfect Keto and the company's reported period of growth.